AmauriC/tarteaucitron.js/README.md

-    "googleConsentMode": true, /* Enable Google Consent Mode v2 for Google ads and GA4 */ "bingConsentMode": true, /* Enable Bing Consent Mode for Clarity and Bing Ads */ "pianoConsentMode": true, /* Enable Piano Analytics Consent Mode */ "softConsentMode": false, /* Soft consent mode (consent is required to load the services) */
+    "googleConsentMode": true, /* Enable Google Consent Mode v2 for Google ads and GA4 */ "bingConsentMode": true, /* Enable Bing Consent Mode for Clarity and Bing Ads */ "pianoConsentMode": true, /* Enable Piano Analytics Consent Mode */ "pianoConsentModeEssential": false, /* Load in Essential mode instead of opt-out by default */ "softConsentMode": false, /* Soft consent mode (consent is required to load the services) */

     "dataLayer": false, /* Send an event to dataLayer with the services status */